Do Go On - 369 - The Night Witches

 What can demons do to the sun?

-They'll be afraid of the sun.
+They'll be afraid of the sun, if anything.

 Yeah.

-Yeah, again, what can it do to the sun?
+Again, what can it do to the sun?

-Although they're beautiful if they're the Irish magpies.
+Magpies, similar to the crows, although they're beautiful if they're the Irish magpies.

 Which are great.

-I got swooped by one the other day.
+I got swoop on the other day.

 Did you?

-I've never been swooped.
+I've never been swooped and I'm scared.

-One time, one drilled me in the back of the head as a kid on the way to school.
+One time one drilled me in the back of the head as a kid on the way to school.

 They can use tools.